xui/xero/README.md

 ### File-Based

-Xero uses file-based routing as a language-agnostic way to define your URL routing patterns.
-Xero does encourage any "flavor" to embellish additional features in their own native language syntax.
+Zero.js uses file-based routing as a language-agnostic way to define your URL routing patterns.
+Zero.js does encourage any "flavor" to embellish additional features in their own native language syntax.

 ### Directories